SoutHACKton/southackton.github.com/source/_posts/2013-03-28-regular-access.markdown

 We tried to pick the best times for us to open the space, so we can commit to it every week, and when you said you wanted to come.
 We have arrived at the following:

 ### Opening Hours
+From Tuesday 2nd April (we are closed Easter weekend)
 Tuesdays: 7.30pm - 10.30pm
 Saturdays: 2pm - 8pm